-The analytical approach in benefit estimation adopted for this research was the Total Economic Value (TEV) framework, which captures the diverse range of benefits of the intervention strategies (Figure 2.2).
-This framework is able to capture both the marketed and nonmarketed benefits of the interventions.
+The analytical approach in benefit estimation adopted for this research was the Total Economic Value (TEV) framework, which captures the diverse range of benefits of the intervention strategies (Figure 2).
+This framework is able to capture both the marketed and the non-marketed benefits of the interventions.